 Consider Your Audience

 A huge mistake many advertisers make is trying to sell from their own point of view.
 It is important to always think about things from the customers perspective.
 Get inside their head so to speak.
 Who are they?
 What do they want from your product?
 What problem does your product solve?
 Putting yourself in the customer’s shoes will not only drastically increase your overall engagement, but it will also make your writing sound a lot more informal and friendly.

 Split Test Whenever Possible

 Split testing is when you create multiple separate forms of ad copy and run them at the same time.
 It also pays to split test different ad types like static image, carousel, collection, and canvas ads.
-Whichever ads get a better engagement, or more positive engagement will be the ads that runs the duration of an ad campaign.
-This can help narrow down a message for the brand as a whole when running ads in the future and assure you are spending budget on ads that you know will be effective.
+Whichever ads get better engagement or more positive engagement will be the ads that run the duration of an ad campaign.
+This can help narrow down a message for the brand as a whole when running ads in the future and assure you are using your budget on ads that you know will be effective.

 Keep it Simple

 Don’t dance around the subject.
 Not everyone is a Harvard scholar, so use simple words that are easy to read and understand.
 Nobody wants to decipher what an advertisement has to say.
 They will likely move on if they can’t absorb the message quickly.
 When Apple first introduced the iPod, their marketing team kept the message as simple as possible.
 While other mp3 manufacturers advertised specific file sizes and specific battery sizes, iPod simply said “1000 songs in your pocket.”
 It was a massive success and lead to the iPod becoming synonymous with the mp3 player itself.

 Write like you’re speaking directly to that one specific person who is reading your ad.
 Targeting is the strength of Facebook advertising so odds are you are speaking directly to an audience and demographic who want to know about your product or service.